 Undergraduate student advising is provided through the Student Services and Advising unit, which is housed in the SHPB 230 suite of offices, near the elevators on the 2nd floor.
 Walk-ins are accepted, but appointments are preferred.
 Contact information for individual advisers is listed below.

 Kristin Chapleau, Director of Student Services and Advising - 205-996-4721; kjohnsto@uab.edu

-Carla Crews-Mcgirt, Academic Advisor II -934-4194; ccrewmc@uab.edu
+Anrika Steen, Academic Advisor II -996-1689; anrikam@uab.edu

 Eileen Hatfield, Academic Advisor II - 205-934-4185; mehatfie@uab.edu